Crystalline silica regulations on construction sites: what you need to know

 Non-compliance exposes employers to:

-By contrast, a sanding system with class H extraction costs a few thousand euros, recoverable over 3 to 5 years.
+By contrast, a grinding system with class H extraction costs a few thousand euros, recoverable over 3 to 5 years.

 The Sept Tools solution